tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 FIXES:

-- internal optimizations for memory handling and in loading images
+- internal optimizations for memory handling and loading images; which should result in faster scrolling

 REMOVED: